CamioCam/examples/hooks/README.md

 ## Registering the hook

-Once you create a labeling server, you register it as a [Camio Hook](http://api.camio.com/#create-a-hook) with the `POST` to camio.com.
+Once you create a labeling server, you register it as a [Camio Hook](http://api.camio.com/#create-hook) with the `POST` to camio.com.

 This is a two step process:

 1. Open [https://camio.com/settings/integrations#api](https://camio.com/settings/integrations#api) and
   press the "Generate Token" button to obtain a "Developer OAuth Token".
-2. Using curl or other tool, register your hook as described in [Create a Hook](http://api.camio.com/#create-a-hook) with a command like:
+2. Using curl or other tool, register your hook as described in [Create Hook](http://api.camio.com/#create-hook) with a command like:

 ```shell
     curl \